nanoc/nanoc.app/content/docs/tutorial.md

 NOTE: nanoc also provides a <code>nanoc create-item</code> command that can be used to create new items.
 However, it doesn’t do anything more than creating a new file for you.
 In nanoc 4.0, the <code>create-item</code> and <code>create-layout</code> commands will be removed.

 Recompile the site by issuing <kbd>nanoc</kbd>.
-Notice that nanoc creates a file `output/about/index.html`.
+Notice that nanoc creates a file <span class="filename">output/about/index.html</span>.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!

 NOTE: If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
 For example, the <span class="filename">content/about.html</span> page could have its metadata stored in <span class="filename">content/about.yaml</span> instead.

 Customize the layout
 --------------------

 The look and feel of a site is defined in layouts.
-Open the site’s default (and only) layout, `layouts/default.html`, your text editor.
+Open the site’s default (and only) layout, <span class="filename">layouts/default.html</span>, your text editor.
 It *almost* looks like a HTML page, except for the frontmatter at the top of the file, and eRuby (Embedded Ruby) instructions such as the `<%= yield %>` one:

     #!html
     …